AstarNetwork/astar-docs/docs/builder-guides/astar_features/astarBase.md

 ### Step 3:

 We use a Shibuya address for this example.
-Add the a necessary details available from [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/config.json) in App.js file.
+Use this [repo](https://github.com/AstarNetwork/astarbase/blob/main/public/config/config.json) to add the necessary details in the App.js file.

 ```jsx
 const web3 = new Web3(new Web3.providers.HttpProvider("[https://evm.shibuya.astar.network](https://evm.shibuya.astar.network/)"));
 ```

 ### Step 4:
-The ABI is available [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/register_abi.json), we can now add it in App.js file.
-For this, we put ABI in the same file to make is easy, but you can put it in a different folder to make your code cleaner.
+The ABI is available [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/register_abi.json).
+We can now add it in App.js file.
+Here we put ABI in the same file to make is easy, but you can place it in a different folder to make your code cleaner.

 ```jsx
 const abi = [